 Baked Onion Rings

-One of my favorite foods is onion rings but I rarely eat them because they are so bad for me.
-I recently made some burgers and decided to try making this homemade baked onion rings recipe.
-My husband and I loved how crunchy these delicious onion rings were and the Italian seasoned panko gave them great flavor.
-I served them with fry sauce (a mixture of ketchup and mayonnaise).
+One of my favorite foods is onion rings, but I rarely eat them because they are so bad for me.
+I recently made some chicken teriyaki sandwiches and a garden salad for dinner, and decided to try making this easy homemade baked onion rings recipe.
+We all loved how crunchy these delicious onion rings were, and the Italian seasoned panko gave them great flavor.

 Ingredients: